 - Lecturer, Department of Speech, University of Newcastle upon Tyne, UK

-- Sessional clinical educator, problem-based and simulated learning facilitator, lecturer, tutor – University of Newcastle upon Tyne, Griffith University and Australian Catholic University
+- Sessional clinical educator, problem-based and simulated learning facilitator, lecturer, tutor – The University of Queensland, University of Newcastle upon Tyne, Griffith University, Singapore Institute of Technology, Australian Catholic University

 - Current: Professional supervision